zencart/documentation/content/dev/release_process/ping_server.md

 It will notify a shop owner if a new release is available.

-You need to gave been given login access to https://ping.zen-cart.com/dashboard
+You need to have login access to https://ping.zen-cart.com/dashboard

 and then access the `versions` menu.